KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/distributed-cognition-diagnostic-absence.md

 This entry does not claim that every perception of obstruction is accurate.

-It does not claim that distress proves truth.
+It does not claim that distress proves veracity.

 It does not claim that independent framework development is immune to critique.